gryvity/MIAFPE/MIAFPE/README.md

     ppeo :
     xsd :

+Changes:

+    - some new examples

-Comment: Investigation Metadata could include  Vocabularies and Ontologies, Prefixes and References to Controlled Vocabularies and/or Ontologies
+Comment: Investigation Metadata could include  Vocabularies and Ontologies, Prefixes and References to Controlled Vocabularies and/or Ontologies.
+MAYBE via an attached external file, e.g. like [context.json](JSON_LD\context.json).

 #### Study
 A study (or experiment) comprises a series of assays (or measurements) of one or more types, undertaken to answer a particular biological question.
 Attributes within that class are highlighting the experimental design.
 This section is mandetory.

 | # | Field Label | Key | Datatype | Cardinality | Comment |
 | - | - | - | - | - | - |